sudhanshu27/sudhanshu27/README.md

 ### Hi there 👋

 **My name is Sudhanshu Pal.
-I have recently completed my undergraduate studies in Electronics and Instrumentation Engineering from the Institute of Engineering and Technology (IET) Lucknow in June 2023.**
+I recently graduated in Electronics and Instrumentation Engineering from the Institute of Engineering and Technology (IET) Lucknow in June 2023.**

 **I am very interested in Problem Solving and Software Development**